ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 :::::: Exercise
 Follow the steps below to collect data with the Acoustic Stopwatch module in Phyphox.

-1. Open your acoustic timer in &ldquo;sequence mode.&rdquo; This mode will record the times between 6 successive sounds (and thus 5 times of flight).
+1. Open your acoustic timer in &ldquo;sequence mode.&rdquo; This mode will record the times between six successive sounds (and thus five times of flight).
 If you need to adjust the threshold (see note above) you must do this from the &ldquo;simple mode.&rdquo;
 2. In a large, open area, place your phone on the ground with the microphone pointing down.
 For example, in the video above, the phone is propped against the wall.
 3. Hold the ball at the height of a nearby marker, such as a doorknob or counter top.
-4. For determining the coefficient of restitution or energy loss during collisions, the initial drop height does not have to be the same each run.
+4. For determining the coefficient of restitution or energy loss during collisions, the initial drop height does not have to be the same for each run.
 For the maximum bounce heights, however, the initial height is important.
 Since we want to average across different runs of the experiment, you should try to *make each initial drop height the same*.
 5. Press &ldquo;Reset&rdquo; on the app to clear any accidental data.
 6. Drop the ball and let five times of flight register.
 If your ball knocks into an object or travels too far away, you will have to redo that run.
 Be sure to double-check your times and make sure they are monotonically decreasing.
 7. Record these times in the spreadsheet provided for you in the Google assignment, and repeat the procedure for each ball at least five times.